paladin-t/bitty/docs/documents/manual.md

 ## Backup

 Bitty Engine makes backup once you save an asset or a project, click "Project", "Browse Data Directory..." to locate it.

-You can navigate there by clicking "Project", "Browse Data Directory...".

 ## Capturing